umijs/neeko/docs/api.md

 ### effects

-Mehods to handle syn/async action, notice that state can only be updated by \$update
+Methods to handle syn/async action, notice that state can only be updated by \$update

 ```typescript
 import { model } from 'okeen'